DavidVujic/python-polylith-docs/docs/setup.md

 `--theme` the structure of the workspace, `loose` is the recommended structure for Python.

-#### Edit the configuration
+#### Edit the project configuration
-Make sure that the build backend for uv is set to Hatch.
+Make sure that the build backend for `uv` is set to Hatch, having this section in the `pyproject.toml`:

 ``` toml
 [build-system]